Quantitative Stability for Minkowski's problem: Quantitative stability for

 \section{Quantitative stability for $p=1$}

 Now we are ready to prove our main stability result for Minkowski's problem.
-Our proof relies on first leveraging the rigidity conferred by anisotropic isoperimetry, and then using it to reinforce a stability principle based on a variational formulation of Minkowski problem, for which the qualitative stability theory of the Brunn-Minkowski inequality plays a major role.
-Our major reference for these tools are~\cite{diskant1972bounds,figalli2010stability}, whose results we review briefly in the sequel.
+Our proof relies on leveraging the stability of the Brunn-Minkowski inequality in terms of the Hausdorff distance, and later reinforce the stability obtained in this way with stability associated with the Fraenkel asymmetry.
+Our major reference for these tools are~\cite{diskant1972bounds,diskant1973stability,figalli2010stability}, whose results we review briefly in the sequel.